sycamore-rs/sycamore/docs/next/guide/data-binding.md

+---
+title: Data Binding
+---

-# Data binding
+# Data Binding

-You can bind your `Signal` to a DOM property with the `bind:` directive.
-When the DOM property is updated, so is your `Signal`.
-Here is an example.
+You can bind your `Signal` to a JavaScript property with the `bind:` directive.
+This will cause your signal value to be synchronised with the property at all times.

 ```rust
 use sycamore::prelude::*;